-Attorneys admitted in U.S. jurisdictions outside of California may be eligible to practice law in California under limited circumstances through several State Bar special admissions programs.
+Attorneys admitted in other U.S. jurisdictions may be eligible to practice law in California under limited circumstances through one of several State Bar special admissions programs.

 Attorneys licensed in other states may practice in California to a limited extent as in-house attorneys or as legal services attorneys in accordance with the Supreme Court and State Bar rules.